alphagov/pay-pagerduty/README.md

 It's designed to work specifically with our support rota which works as follows:

 * in hours support is 09:30 - 17:30 on weekdays
-* on call is 17:30-09:30 on weekdays and weekends
+* on call is 17:30-09:30 on weekdays and 17:30 Friday - 09:30 Monday on weekends
 * a rotation starts on a Wednesday at 09:30

-We *do* take into account bank holidays.
+We have rudimentary support for bank holidays, but it doesn't quite work.

 ## Usage